fstrozzi/bioruby-pipengine/README.md

 For instance, if I am working with human RNA-seq samples, these data must be aligned on the human genome, so it makes sense that the **genome** tag must be defined here and not in the pipeline YAML, which must be as much generic as possible.

-Mainly the tags defined under the samples **resources** are dependent on the pipeline one wants to run.
+Generally, the tags defined under the samples **resources** are dependent on the pipeline and analysis one wants to run.
 So if using BWA to perform reads alignemnt, an **index** tag must be defined here to set the BWA index prefix and it will be substituted in the pipelines command lines every time an ```<index>``` placeholder will be found in the pipeline YAML.

 :: Input and output conventions ::
 ==================================

-The input file in the pipeline YAML are defined by the ```<sample>``` placeholder that will be substituted with the sample name while the ```<sample_path>``` will be changed with the location where initial sample data (i.e. raw sequencing reads) are stored.
-Both this information are coming from the sample YAML file.
+The inputs in the steps defined in the pipeline YAML are expressed by the ```<sample>``` placeholder that will be substituted with a sample name and the ```<sample_path>```, which will be changed with the location where initial data (i.e. raw sequencing reads) are stored for that particular sample.
+Both this information are provided in the sample YAML file.

 The ```<output>``` placeholder is a generic one to define the root location for the pipeline outputs.
 This parameter is also defined in the samples YAML.